Lydiajoy97/The_Birdhouse_Project/README.md

 - Create an account and profiles
 - Log in and log out buttons and functions
 - Post bird pictures and content
-- Like posts
 - Comment on others posts
-- Delete own posts and profiles
+- Delete own posts and comments

 # Structure-Plan:
 - API structure